NikiDigitals/Computing-It-with-Business-/journals/2025-09-01-python-datatypes-and-operators.md

 * It is important to think in steps.
 Every line is a new instruction, creating a new situation.

 ## Next steps
+In the next session, I will learn about:
+* integers, floats, and booleans.
+* comparison operators and logical operators